sholokhovalexey/active-noise-control/README.md

 ```
 Here, $W$ denotes a frequency weighting function.
 A large value of $W$ for a particular frequency $\omega$ encourages the optimization method to concentrate its effort on this frequency.

+The objective function and the constraints were formulated based on the average PP and SP responses computed from the dataset of measurements collected from the headphone system.

+##### Frequency discretization

 Since continuous frequency responses cannot be directly handled by numerical optimization algorithms, they must be discretized.
 This involves evaluating the SP response, the controller response, and the weighting function at a finite set of discrete frequency points $\omega$.
 The objective function and all frequency-dependent constraints are then formulated based on these points.

-##### Frequency discretization

 A critical aspect of this discretization is ensuring that the behavior of the system between these sample points remains acceptable.
 The number of frequency points, $N$, must be sufficiently large to adequately capture the variations in the frequency responses and to prevent undesirable phenomena.
 If it is too small, the controller might satisfy all criteria at the selected discrete points, but exhibit poor performance or even instability due to large, undetected peaks or phase shifts in the sensitivity function or loop transfer function occurring between these points.
 However, increasing $N$ to improve the resolution of the frequency response comes at the cost of increased computational complexity.
 Each iteration of the optimization algorithm requires the evaluation of the objective function and all relevant constraints at each of the $N$ frequency points.
 For complex controllers or a large number of constraints, this can lead to prohibitively long optimization times.